April 26, 2020| $17

 The Frances Hollans Award ($25) will be given to a student, age 12 and under whose competition is judged to be “most creative”.

-Honors Recital All entrants will play their compositions at the Composition Competition Honors Recital on Sunday, May 5, 2019 at 7 pm at the Woman’s Club of Arlington.
+Honors Recital All entrants will play their compositions at the Composition Competition Honors Recital on Sunday, April 26, 2020, at 7 pm at the Womans Club of Arlington.
 Composers of ensembles are highly encouraged to prepare a live performance of their piece for this event.

-Each student will receive judges’ comments, certificate of participation, and a CD of all compositions, which may be picked up, along with CDs and manuscripts, at the Honors Recital or at the April or May NVMTA meetings.
+Each student will receive judges’ comments and a certificate of participation which may be picked up, along with manuscripts, at the Honors Recital or at the May NVMTA meeting.
+Recordings of all entries will be available online after the Honors Recital.

 Participating teachers must contribute time toward the success of this competition.
 Teachers who fail to carry out assigned duties may not enter students in the event in the following year.
 Teachers must agree to abide by the Teacher Responsibilities.